limcaroline/travel-world/README.md

 ### User Stories Overview

-See travel-world project in the Projects page in the travel-world Github repository for complete user stories - (https://github.com/users/limcaroline/projects/6)
+See Projects page in the travel-world Github repository for complete user stories - (https://github.com/users/limcaroline/projects/6)

 - As a site visitor, I would like to have user-friendly navigation and design that I can easily access through different devices so I can easily find information.